jacobwalker0814/pysag/README.md

     All (*most*) of our friends and family came out to celebrate with us.

-The key `__markdown_files__` in the yaml file tells pysag to look for additional files to parse as markdown.
+The key `_markdown` in the yaml file tells pysag to look for additional files to parse as markdown.
 The names of these files do not matter but they will be parsed relative to the directory of the yaml file.

 These three files would generate the following object in the API